 I used Weetbix in this recipe to really bulk up the mixture to make a big batch.
 I like to keep them in an airtight container in the fridge so I can grab one when I need a sweet treat.
 My husband Mike said these were the tastiest bliss balls he had ever eaten and had 5 in the first day - I think it must be the ratio of dark chocolate.
-For more great on how to bake with Weetbix, check out my collection of The Best Weetbix Recipes.
+For more great ideas on how to bake with Weetbix, check out my collection of The Best Weetbix Recipes.

-Feel free to get creative with the ingredients too.
+Hint: Feel free to get creative with the ingredients too.
 Substitute in your favourite dried fruit and nuts in similar quantities and if the mixture ever gets too dry, add more coconut cream until it starts to stick.

 Recipe FAQs: